 My name is Shirley, the gal behind Side of Hustle.

-THEN (parents' generation): people were loyal to ONE or TWO employers until retirement.
-College degrees weren't necessary outside a professional field.
+My parents' generation were loyal to ONE or TWO employers until retirement.
+College degrees aren't necessary outside a professional field.

 (1) people aren't staying as long (introduce: gig-economy),